jcphlux/XamarinAudioManager/README.md

 - Android
 - UWP
 - Windows 8.1
-- Windows Phone 8.1 //Sorta need work but how many people use win phone ;)
+- Windows Phone 8.1 //Sorta needs work but how many people use win phone ;)

 Here is a sample showing how you can use Xamarin Audio Manager to set background music and play an effect sound.